samueljackson92/uda-xarray/README.md

 ## Data Structure

-When you open a UDA dataset, xuda creates an xarray Dataset with:
+When you open a UDA dataset, uda-xarray creates an xarray Dataset with:

 - **data**: The signal data as a DataArray
 - **error**: The error data as a DataArray